Madjarx/Madjarx/README.md

 **idea** (philosophy) -> **putting it on a paper** (math / sociology / economics / psychology) -> **building it** (programming!!)

 When building, I think more abstract.
-Guided by the purpose, I tako into the account the human factor / nature of interest concern / context of everyday life etc.
+Guided by the purpose, I tako into the account the human factor / nature of interest concern / context of happening etc.

 We're unaware that in our lives we're driven by subconscious things.
 Our brain comes and fits that logical conscious narrative for that already made descision.